This guide walks you through deploying a single-node version of VictoriaMetrics on Kubernetes using Helm.

 http://vmsingle-victoria-metrics-single-server.default.svc.cluster.local.:8428

-Verify that VictoriaMetrics pod is up and running by executing the following command:
+Verify that the VictoriaMetrics pod is up and running by executing the following command:

 kubectl get pods